krstphrrr/docker-nginx/README.md

 `--name` optional human-readable name to manage the container; if not set, docker will automatically name the container. in this example we call the container 'nginx-container'

-at the end of the docker run command, we specify which docker image to use to run within the container.
+at the end of the docker run command, we specify which docker image to use to run within the container (the previously made nginx-example-image).

 ## Viewing the page served